TIMELESS TREASURES

 Credit: Olav Ahrens Røtne

-Among the endless number of trends and fads that emerged in the 80s, one stood out as a true game-changer: the Rubik's Cube.
-This cube-shaped puzzle has since challenged the intellect and skills of young and old alike.
+Among the many trends that emerged in the 1980s, one stood out: the Rubik's Cube.
+Since then, this cube-shaped puzzle has challenged the intellect and skills of young and old alike.

 The small cube serves as a great tool for exercising the mind.
-Its charm is so captivating that, over the years, it has given rise to a multitude of tournaments and competitions dedicated to dominating its solution.
+Its popularity was so strong that, over the years, it has given rise to a multitude of tournaments and competitions dedicated to its solution.

 8